slococo/adp-hw1/README.md

 - **Magazine:** Represents a magazine in the library.
 - **LibraryItem:** An interface representing items in the library, implemented by both Book and Magazine classes.
 - **Library:** Implements the singleton pattern and represents the library.
 It manages the collection of items (books and magazines) and supports adding items with a capacity constraint.
 It also implements the iterator pattern to provide a way to iterate over its items.
-- **LibraryBuilder:** Implements the builder pattern to construct the library by adding books and magazines.
 - **LibraryDecorator:** An abstract class for extending functionality of the Library.
 - **IncreaseBooksCapacityDecorator:** A concrete decorator to increase the books capacity of the Library.
 - **DecreaseBooksCapacityDecorator:** A concrete decorator to decrease the books capacity of the Library.